erykjj/jwlmanager/.github/SECURITY.md

 These are due to the fact the the app is not signed with a valid certificate, which is too expensive for me to purchase just for this one (open-source) project.
 If you receive one of these alerts, you can safely choose "More info" and "Run anyway". *Apparently*, you only need to this once.

 As to **virus alerts**, have a look here.
-These are the virus scan results for one of my Windows executable packages (an older one, true, but feel free to scan any more recent one): https://www.virustotal.com/gui/url/a4d7c3dc2e1508de336963389e4c362af723ae38e7154d9f3d0897bfb8e67df0/detection
+These are the virus scan results for one recent Windows executable: https://www.virustotal.com/gui/url/a4d7c3dc2e1508de336963389e4c362af723ae38e7154d9f3d0897bfb8e67df0/detection

 You'll notice the great majority of anti-virus products report is as clean.
-In particular, notice the important/big players: Microsoft, Google, Avast, Kaspersky, McAfee, etc. So why do some report trojans and such?
-Well...

-The app is basically a Python 3 script, and I use PyInstaller to package it up into a Windows executable.
-It's this process of packaging up a script that some over-zealous anti-virus products flag as dangerous, since the script could be malicious.
+In particular, notice the important/big players: Microsoft, Google, Avast, Kaspersky, McAfee, etc. The app is basically a Python 3 script, and I use PyInstaller to package it up into a Windows executable.
+It's this process of packaging up a script that some over-zealous anti-virus products *may* flag as dangerous.

 ## **macOS** slow start